(615) 219-9181

 Price

-Price is the easiest factor for people to recognize when they first begin working with the idea of market positioning.
+Price is the easiest factor for people to recognize when they first begin working with the idea of positioning in marketing.
 As a business owner, you most likely already have a good grasp on your pricing strategy compared to your competitors.
 You may have even performed a competitor analysis when coming up with pricing for your products or services.

 As you probably already guessed, the price spectrum ranges anywhere from budget options to high-end luxury brands.